coder-j-0090/Self_Study/Project/Intern_Project/CodeClause_AI/Object_Detection/README.md

 # Customized Object Detection
-  - I’ve developed a customized Object Detection System using YOLOv8, capable of identifying and categorizing objects in images for raccoons.
+  - I’ve developed a customized Object Detection System using YOLOv8, capable of identifying and categorizing objects in images of people and check if they wear mask or not.

 # Instruction
 ## Aim